Roadmap: Becoming an Enterprise Java Developer

 Java Applied Technologies

 Understanding the Java programming language is your starting point, but you must do something with it to solve real-world problems.
 To solidify your foundation, Java provides several core technologies that you should understand and be able to apply.
-The key technologies that I identify are:
+The key technologies that I identify are:- Swing

 Almost all enterprise applications talk to a database in the background.
 The method of communication is through the Java Database Connectivity API (JDBC).
 You need to understand the basis of the Structured Query Language (SQL) and how to use JDBC to connect to a database, execute queries, update data, remove data, etc. JDBC is so fundamental that I cannot emphasize its importance to you enough.
 An exhaustive reference for JDBC is the JDBC API Tutorial and Reference, Second Edition: Universal Data Access for the Java 2 Platform and a good streamlined overview can be found in Core Java 2: Volume II – Advanced Features (The latter is a good overall Java book that you might want to have on your shelf or add to your Safari virtual library.)